UtrechtUniversity/summer-fair/README.md

 ### Creating linked data
 Provide:
 - data in table format (.csv or spreadsheet)
-- ontology
+- ontology schema (.owl)
-- mapping file
+- mapping file (.yml)

-Populate the ontology and create a linked data set from the table data
+### Mapping data to the ontology
+The ontology schema can be considered an empty data model.
+Map the columns in the csv file to the concepts in the domain ontology to populate the ontology.
+Specify the mapping in a yaml file.
+You can find examples of these mappings in the [example data](/data/examples)

+### Populating the ontology
+The mapping file is used to automatically create instances and populate the ontology.
+The instances are represented as RDF triples

 ```
 # Go to mapping folder
 $ cd src/create_ontology/map_ontology